ietheredge/stereocam/onpiboot/README.md

  fi
  exit 0

-#The data used in is stored in two places in two places in the root folder. less sensitive stuff in a config file (.ini) the more sensitive stuff in the netrc file (/.netrc)
+#The data used is stored in two places in two places in the root folder. less sensitive stuff in a config file (.ini) the more sensitive stuff in the netrc file (/.netrc)

 #config file should be formatted like this:
 [Settings]